ahm7a8055-tech/ForexTradingBot/ReadMe.md

 #### Running the Application Locally

+For developers who prefer to run the application directly on their machine, follow these steps:

 1.  **Clone the repository** (if you haven't already).
 2.  **Configure `appsettings.Development.json`** with your local database connection string and other settings.
 3.  **Apply database migrations:**